localz/spotz-sdk-android/README.md

 The app simply tells you if you are in the proximity of a Spot.

-If you are in the proximity of a Spot, you will receive notification.
+If you are in the proximity of a Spot, you will receive a notification.
 If you open the app, you will also be able to see any data associated with that Spot.
-Further, if you define a Spot as "ranging", you will also see distance to the closest beacon in the spot.
+Further, if you define a Spot as "ranging", you will also see the distance to the closest beacon in the spot.

-Monitoring will continue even if activity is exited, or even phone rebooted.
+Monitoring will continue even if activity is exited, or a  phone rebooted.

 How to run the sample app
 =========================